tum-zulip/go-zulip/docs/ChannelsAPI.md

 )

 func main() {
-	subscriptionData := []openapiclient.UpdateSubscriptionSettingsRequestSubscriptionDataInner{*openapiclient.NewUpdateSubscriptionSettingsRequestSubscriptionDataInner(int32(123), "Property_example", openapiclient.update_subscription_settings_request_subscription_data_inner_value{Bool: new(bool)})} // []UpdateSubscriptionSettingsRequestSubscriptionDataInner | A list of objects that describe the changes that should be applied in each subscription.
+	subscriptionData := []openapiclient.UpdateSubscriptionSetting{*openapiclient.NewUpdateSubscriptionSetting(int32(123), "Property_example", openapiclient.update_subscription_setting_value{Bool: new(bool)})} // []UpdateSubscriptionSetting | A list of objects that describe the changes that should be applied in each subscription.
 Each object represents a subscription, and must have a `stream_id` key that identifies the channel, as well as the `property` being modified and its new `value`.

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)